Canada's Trudeau faces big challenges on climate change

 “We’ll have to come up with something concrete to put on the table (in Paris), for sure,” said Trudeau adviser Robert Asselin, who gave no details.

 The test will be bringing others along.
-Trudeau has promised a more cooperative working relationship with Canada’s 10 provinces after a decade of a Harper government that preferred to avoid such contacts.
+Trudeau has promised a more cooperative working relationship with lower levels of government, unlike Harper who avoided the habitual messiness of those negotiations by avoiding them altogether.

-But trying to get a united voice on carbon cuts from the provinces and the three northern territories, which have significant control over resource policies that affect the environment, is daunting.
+But trying to get a united voice on carbon cuts from Canada’s 10 provinces and three northern territories, which have significant control over resource policies that affect the environment, is daunting.

 Energy-rich Alberta remains cautious about moves that could hurt the oil and gas sector, despite a recent change in provincial leadership to a green-friendly New Democratic Party.